nqpz/supermarket/ideas.md

 other shoppers for your chaos.

+# Flavour text

+This can top off the simulation the first time something is encountered.
+There are no rules in flavour text, and as such there's also a risk that it will be wrong and become out of date wrt. the underlying simulation.
+But if constrained enough, maybe it's a good enough compromise.

 # Testing

 A test of the system could be to write down a series of actions that you